reem12345/Cell-Type-Specific-Graphs/README.md

 This directory contains the training notebooks required to reproduce the figures for each dataset.
 While results may slightly differ from those reported in the paper, these variations do not affect the overall conclusions.

-To reproduce the results for a specific dataset, download the corresponding `.h5ad` and `.pkl` files (named after the dataset) from the following links:
+To reproduce the results for a specific dataset, download the corresponding `.h5ad` and `.pkl` files (named after the dataset) from the following links, and place them in the `Data` folder you created during the installation steps:

 - https://figshare.com/s/7beaf41998af17bdbe33
 - https://figshare.com/s/b7f07ac5c522db3ba3af

-To reproduce the results for a specific dataset, download the corresponding `.h5ad` and `.pkl` files (named after the dataset) from the following links, and place them in the `Data` folder you created during the installation steps.
-Below is an example of how to run the Kang dataset:
+The next step is to update the `config_train.yaml` file with the appropriate settings for the selected dataset, and then run the demo notebook to train and test the model.Below is an example of how to run the Kang dataset.

 <pre>
 # modify the path